Chef Geoffrey Zakarian

 In the Fall of 2010, Zakarian opened both The Lambs Club, at The Chatwal Hotel and The National, at The Benjamin Hotel in New York City.
 In June 2011, Zakarian returned to Florida to open Tudor House at Dream South Beach, a neighborhood Gastro-Cafe rated as 2012’s Best Hotel Restaurant in Miami.

 In May 2013, Zakarian partnered with Norwegian Cruise Lines in a three-restaurant deal aboard their vessels, Norwegian Breakaway and Norwegian Getaway.
 On board, Zakarian oversees Ocean Blue, The Raw Bar, and Ocean Blue on the Waterfront.
 The same year, Zakarian was named Culinary Director at The Plaza.
 Having re-launched the hotel’s iconic Palm Court in October 2014, Zakarian will continue on to re-imagine The Oak Room, The Oak Bar, The Rose Club, The Champagne Bar and In-Room Dining.
-The Palm Court relaunched in October 2014, offering breakfast and afternoon tea.
-Evening cocktails and light fare will debut in November 2014.

 Outside of the kitchen, Zakarian is an accomplished author, philanthropist and notable television personality.
 In 2006, Clarkson Potter published his debut book, Geoffrey Zakarian's Town / Country, which was named Editor's Choice by The New York Times Book Review and was celebrated as “...one of the best cookbooks of 2006.”
 His second cookbook, My Perfect Pantry: 150 Easy Recipes from 50 Essential Ingredients hit shelves on October 7, 2014.
 He also assumed the role of Chairman of the City Harvest Food Council this year, a food rescue organization dedicated to fighting hunger in New York City.
 In September of 2016, Zakarian launched his product line, Pro For Home, a system of refrigerator storage containers.
 Learn more about the products here.